Chernoff approximations as a method for finding the resolvent of a linear operator and solving a linear ODE with variable coefficients: Corollary: translation-based formula as a method of solving ODEs

+\begin{remark} Independently of Chernoff function used (is it based on integral operators as in theorem \ref{ODE-th} or on translation operators as in theorem \ref{thshift}), Chernoff approximations are allowing to calculate value of the solution in only one point of the domain of solution (in one point $x\in\mathbb{R}$ in our examples).
+Meanwhile methods based on a computational grid calculate values of the solution in all points of the computational grid.
+Moreover, values of Chernoff approximations at different points of the domain can be calculated in parallel, using multi-core processors and GPU which is an advantage of this approach. \end{remark}

-\textbf{Acknowledgments.} Author is thankful to Oleg Galkin, Denis Mineev, Pavel Prudnikov and Polina Panteleeva for comments on the manuscript.
-The publication was prepared within the framework of the Academic Fund Program at HSE University in 2023 (project No 23-00-031 Evolution semigroups and their new applications).
+\textbf{Acknowledgments.} Author is thankful to Oleg Galkin, Denis Mineev and Polina Panteleeva for comments on the manuscript.
+The work (except theorem 5) was supported by the Russian Science Foundation (project 23-71-30008).
+Theorem 5 was obtained in IITP (Dobrushin's Math.
+Lab.).